Can a #NeverTrump Republican Win in 2020? Don’t Bet on It.

 The #NeverTrump Republicans, who were a formidable force in 2016, even after the mogul became the presumptive GOP presidential nominee, are a much-reduced group now.
 And those who have not either reconciled themselves to the 45th president or resolved to support Democrats (at least until Trump is deposed from leadership of the GOP) have a very bleak future.

-Jennifer Rubin of the Washington Post, considered an ultra-partisan writer as recently as 2012, is one of the most resolute #NeverTrumpers, and is also very angry about the apostasy of her fellow Republicans who are newly minted nationalist-populists now that there is power to be pursued that way.
+Jennifer Rubin of the Washington Post, considered an ultrapartisan writer as recently as 2012, is one of the most resolute #NeverTrumpers, and is also very angry about the apostasy of her fellow Republicans who are newly minted nationalist-populists now that there is power to be pursued that way.
 So when she discusses what people like her should do in the next presidential contest, she’s not sanguine about the reconquest of her old party:

 [I]t’s hard to see, even with a slight erosion in support among Republicans, that a dogged anti-Trump opponent could win.
 You’ve heard the Republicans relishing in his first year “successes,” delighting in the party’s turn to immigration exclusionism and joining in the anti-FBI and anti-Mueller slurs.
 A Trumpized party has made its choice and will, with the encouragement of state TV (Fox News), in all likelihood be willing to go down with the Trump ship, blaming the NeverTrump movement and/or media if he fails.